Effective January 13, 2019 to present

-- Understanding of the ways that the social construction of race and ethnicity has shaped American society and the opportunities available in that society.
+- Demonstrate understanding of ways that the social construction of race, ethnicity, and racism shape American society and differential opportunities available in that society.

-- Writes analytical papers that are informed, well reasoned, and literate at an upper division college level.
+- Integrate and synthesize theoretical and empirical studies of racism through oral presentations and essays that are informed, well-reasoned and literate at an upper division college level.

 - Employ the methods and data that historians and social and behavioral scientists use to investigate the human condition.